A college degree is one signal.

 Six-figure jobs without a college degree exist.

-But they usually require one of three things:
+But they usually require one of three things.

 A skill employers pay for.

-A job with risk, responsibility, or licensing.
+A job with risk, responsibility, licensing, or travel.

 Examples include software developer, cybersecurity analyst, cloud support specialist, air traffic controller, commercial pilot, construction manager, real estate agent, sales manager, account executive, skilled tradesperson, power plant operator, transportation manager, maritime worker, aircraft mechanic, FIFO mining worker, oil and gas worker, defense contractor, UX designer, SEO specialist, digital marketer, bookkeeper, remote recruiter, and operations manager.